jmjeong/jmjeong-old.github.io/_posts/2014-03-22-syntax-in-happydays.md

     title,date[d-day]

 - `title` and `[d-day]` is optional
-- date format of `date` follows setting in HappyDays app
+- date format of `date` follows date format  in Setting of HappyDays
 - lunar date starts with '-'
 - `/`, `.`, and `-` can be used for delimiter of date
 - `d-day` can be positive and negative